 Isolated outputs mean that every output in the power supply essentially works as a separate power unit.
 So, if one of them dies, others will keep on working.
 Also, this means that your pedals won’t pick up any additional hum from the generated electricity, giving you a clean sound when performing.

-We hope that we’ve helped you with making a choice for your power supply.
+I hope that we’ve helped you with choosing your power supply.
 There are tons of different supplies out there, so be careful to choose the one that matches your needs.